Road Cyclists Are Ditching Pavement for Gravel

 • Disc brakes (essential for consistent stopping in all conditions)

 Quality entry-level gravel bikes start around $1,200-1,500.
 At this price, you’ll get an aluminum frame with reliable components.
 Carbon frames start around $2,500 and offer weight savings and improved vibration damping.
-For beginners, aluminum is perfectly capable—spend the savings on good tires and fit adjustments.
+For beginners, aluminum is perfectly capable—I rode my aluminum gravel bike for two full seasons before upgrading, and honestly, I miss it sometimes.

 • Specialized Diverge Base E5